Residency Program in Large Animal Medicine: Livestock Emphasis

 Second and Third Year Programs

 - Duties will be similar to those of the first year, but with increasing responsibility for patient management.
 Residents will have some supervisory responsibility for training and supervision of first-year residents.
 One month of paid vacation is allowed each year.
 The second year resident will have 1 to 2 months and the third-year resident 2 months of out-of-clinics professional development time for research and studying (in addition to 1 month vacation).
-Professional development time is to allow the resident time to complete projects and prepare for specialty Board examinations.
+Professional development time is to allow the resident time to complete projects and prepare for Large Animal Specialty Board Examinations.

 - Residents will develop expertise in a specific area of internal medicine.
 Residents will be encouraged to attend and participate in seminars and conferences oriented toward their particular areas of special interest.
 Guidance in the development of this special area of expertise shall be the responsibility of the Chief of Service or another medicine service faculty member with allied interests.

 - The second and third year residents will be required to undertake an investigational project in some phase of livestock medicine.
 The project should have approval from the Chief of Service.
 Publication of a paper in a refereed journal is expected.
-Second and third year residents must deliver a paper at the VMTH House Officer Seminar Day program, and are encouraged to present a paper at the annual ACVIM Meeting.
+Second and third year residents must present (oral presentation) research study findings at the VMTH House Officer Seminar Day program, and are encouraged to present a paper at the annual ACVIM Meeting.

 - Residents share out-of-hours emergency duty on a rotational basis.